mickeymst/F3/README.md

 This repository contains the codebase and dataset for the paper "Fighting Fire with Fire: The Dual Role of LLMs in Crafting and Detecting Elusive Disinformation."

 ## Code
-The codebase repo folder consists of three Jupyter Notebooks that can be easily run through Google Colab: F3 Data Generation IPYNB, F3 Data Generation IPYNB, and PURIFY Framework IPYNBs
+The codebase repo folder consists of three Jupyter Notebooks that can be easily run through Google Colab: F3 Data Generation IPYNB, F3 Data Generation IPYNB, and PURIFY Framework IPYNBs.
+Notebooks are structured intuitively, making it easy for users to follow along and modify according to their specific needs.

+#### Getting Started
+To use this notebook:
+1. Clone the repository.
+2. Ensure you have Jupyter Notebook installed, or use Google Colab for an online experience.
+3. Follow the instructions within the notebook to mount your Google Drive and access your datasets.

 ### [F3] Fighting Fire With Fire Generation IPYNB
 #### Overview